cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 - Rough copy of the Teleportation runes found in Lundris
 - Blackened Coin with Same Skull as Teleportation rune on it
 - Flayed skin of Bang's goon containing Zello tattoo
+- Schematics for a pistol from Bang's Hideout
+- Maps from Cillan's study depicting Numinous locations across the globe
 ## Materials
 - Perfect Dire Wolf Pelt
 - 12x Shark Teeth